New Legacy High girls golf coach Mark Glen jokingly worries that a lot of his colleagues might be mad at him this spring.

 All the optimism begins at the top of the lineup with junior Sarah Hankins, who tied for seventh at state last spring, just four strokes out of first place.
 But it rolls right on down the list.

-Seniors Morgan Stacks (40th) and Morgan Hoos (48th) both had hands in the Lightning's high team finish a year ago.
-But newcomers like foreign exchange student Lisa From and freshman Jennifer Hankins, Sarah's sister, also figure to weigh into the Lightning’s team scores this season.
+Seniors Morgan Stacks (40th) and Morgan Hoos (48th) both had hands in the Lightning’s high team finish a year ago.
+But newcomers like foreign exchange student Lisa From and freshman Jennifer Hankins, Sarah’s sister, also figure to weigh into the Lightning’s team scores this season.

 Glen said there will be about six players vying for the squad’s four postseason spots by the time May rolls around, and he believes at least his top nine could make the varsity lineups at most schools.